The Perfect Hill Workout

 share:

-1. Warm up for 10-12 minutes, easy.
+1. Warm up for 10-12 minutes at an easy pace.

-9. Cool down easy for 10 minutes.
+9. Cool down with an easy 10-minute jog.

 Coach Mike Ricci is the Founder and Head Coach for D3 Multisport.
 His coaching style is ‘process-focused’ vs. ‘results-focused.’
 When working with an athlete, their understanding of how and why they are improving is always going to take precedence over any race result.
 Yes, there is an end goal, but in over 2 decades of coaching, experience has shown him that if you do the right work, and for the right reasons, the results will follow.